MaciejBlaszczyk/Shops/README.md

-# Vector-Iterator-and-Shops
+# Shops
+12.2016
-Vector and iterator classes and its usage in managing toys in shops
+Vector and iterator implemented.